lateralblast/guige/README.md

 - docker (required to create ISO on non Linux platforms)
 - nfs-kernel-server (required for racadm and redfish based ISO deployment)
 - ansible (required for iDRAC redfish ISO deployment)
+- kvm (required for building KVM test VM for testing ISO)

 For best results: